 April 15-November 15 – Daily 10 am to sunset

-Memorial-Labor Day – 10 am-7 pm
+Nature Center Hours: Memorial Day through to Labor Day – 10 am-7 pm

 Directions: From Harbor Springs, take M-119 northwest 3.8 miles to Lower Shore Drive.
 Follow Lower Shore Drive for ½ mile.
 The preserve sign is on the left.